YD-43/Terminal-Proxy/README.md

 I will update this proxy checker whenever i have the time to.

 # How to Use
 run the "T-Proxy.exe" in either command prompt or standalone.

+``T-proxy.exe``
 ![alt text](https://files.catbox.moe/vohye6.PNG)